 The Prison Camp a corporate environment, letting other people in on the secret of the amazing power of not spending all their money.
 But, if you think about it, it makes perfect sense: who wants employees that are anxious / stressed about money and unproductive as a result?

 And, in other retraining news, I’ve enrolled at a local college to do a part time “Introduction to Counselling” course.
 If I were to train as a counsellor / therapist, this would be the entry level.
 This gives you the option either to just do Level 1 or keep going all the way and become a qualified counsellor over a period of years.

-It struck me that by having a greater understanding of what counsellors and therapists do, I could learn something useful for my coaching.
+It struck me that by having a greater understanding of what counsellors and therapists do, I could learn something useful for my financial coaching.
 Whilst they are 2 different things, there is definitely synergy between counselling and coaching.
 It will hopefully make me a better listener and give me more insights into The Behaviour Gap (the difference between what we should do and what we actually do).

 I’ve always thought that retiring in your 30s / 40s / 50s to do nothing seems like a bit of a waste.
 But you do you.
 I’m not telling anyone else how to live their life.
 I’m just telling you what I actually did to get to financial independence…and what I do now.
 What you do with that information is up to you.

 I’m looking for the best of both worlds.
 I want the flexibility of being financially independent: in charge of my own diary, being my own boss, being able to walk away from BS.
-But I also want to keep moving forward: continuing to learn, building on my coaching and yes continuing to earn money which still feels good to me.
+But I also want to keep moving forward: continuing to learn, helping people via my financial coaching and yes continuing to earn money which still feels good to me.

 I send out occasional emails out with my thoughts on investing and news of what I’m up to.
 You can sign up to receive those emails below👇